Subaru-PFS/ics_xcuActor/docs/source/BEE.rst

     NIR=3).
 Since it is a network device you should not need to specify a baud rate, but it will be 38400 baud.

-    On a linux host, connect with something like ``miniterm.py --cr socket://moxa-sp3:4001``.
-That would be for b3; adjust to taste.

  1. enable the serial console.
 We try to do this without requiring a monitor, but you do need to connect a USB keyboard.
 As it stands that requires a standard motherboard-to-USB adapter.